How To Fix Mixed Content Error In WordPress! (Solved)

 To know if your site contains the mixed content error

-How to fix mixed content error in WordPress
+How to fix mixed content errors in WordPress?

 Upon activation, navigate to the settings page of the SSL insecure content fixer plugin to get it configured.

-The plugin provides five levels of fixing the mixed content error, I will give an explanation to each one of them.
+The plugin provides five levels for fixing the mixed content error, I will give an explanation of each one of them.

 This is the most recommended and fastest method of fixing mixed content errors in WordPress for beginners.